CodeNow/blog/_posts/2016-06-07-distributing-docker-cache-across-hosts.md

 <p class="p">After the pull completed, Docker would automatically use those image layers when looking up its cache.</p>

-<p class="p">Docker 1.10 <a href="https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#content-addressable-storage" class="link" target="_blank">changed</a> the way its images and image layers are addressed.
+<p class="p">Docker 1.10 <a href="https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#content-addressable-storage" class="link">changed</a> the way its images and image layers are addressed.
 This change removed the parent chain, meaning a simple <code class="monospace">docker pull</code> no longer primed the build cache.</p>

-<p class="p">Luckily Docker 1.11 gives us <a href="https://github.com/docker/docker/pull/21385" class="link" target="_blank">a solution</a> with <code class="monospace">docker load</code> and <code class="monospace">docker save</code>. <code class="monospace">docker save IMAGE [IMAGE...]</code> creates a tarred repository for a given image.
+<p class="p">Luckily Docker 1.11 gives us <a href="https://github.com/docker/docker/pull/21385" class="link">a solution</a> with <code class="monospace">docker load</code> and <code class="monospace">docker save</code>. <code class="monospace">docker save IMAGE [IMAGE...]</code> creates a tarred repository for a given image.
 In order to recreate the cache, we have to pass all layers referenced by the image to the save command:</p>

 <pre class="pre"><code class="monospace no-wrap">docker save &lt;IMAGE&gt; $(docker history -q &lt;IMAGE&gt;) &gt; image.tar</code></pre>